AryeoHQ/aryeo-api-swift-sdk/docs/VendorsAPI.md

     open class func getVendorsId(vendorId: UUID, include: String? = nil, completion: @escaping (_ data: GroupResource?, _ error: Error?) -> Void)
 ```

-Get vendors available to a group.
+Retrieve a vendor.

-Get information about a vendor.
+Retrieves the details of a vendor with the given ID.

 ### Example
 ```swift
 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import Aryeo